ByConity/ByConity/source/_posts/zh-cn/docs/SQL语法说明/data-types.md

 To store UUID values, use the UUID data type.

-When inserting the data, ByteHouse:
+When inserting the data, ByConity:

 - Complements a string with null bytes if the string contains fewer than `N` bytes.

 - Throws the `Too large value for FixedString(N)` exception if the string contains more than `N` bytes.

-When selecting the data, ByteHouse does not remove the null bytes at the end of the string.
+When selecting the data, ByConity does not remove the null bytes at the end of the string.
 If you use the `WHERE` clause, you should add null bytes manually to match the `FixedString` value.
 The following example illustrates how to use the `WHERE` clause with `FixedString`.

 This behaviour differs from MySQL for the `CHAR` type (where strings are padded with spaces, and the spaces are removed for output).